Characterization of matrices with bounded Graver bases and depth parameters and applications to integer programming

 We next assume that the matroid $M(B)$ is connected and claim that the primal graph of $B$ must also be connected.
-Suppose that the primal graph of $B$ is not connected, i.e., there exists a partition of rows of $B$ into $R_1,R_2$ and a partition of the columns into $C_1,C_2$, such that for each $i=1,2$, the support of each column in $C_i$ is contained in $R_i$.
-Therefore, any dependent set of columns of $B$ can be partitioned into a dependent set of columns in $C_1$ and one in $C_2$.
-Thus the support of every circuit of $M(B)$ is contained in $C_1$ or $C_2$.
+Suppose that the primal graph of $B$ is not connected, i.e., there exists a partition of rows of $B$ into $R_1$ and $R_2$ and a partition of the columns into $C_1$ and $C_2$, such that for each $i=1,2$, the support of each column in $C_i$ is contained in $R_i$.
+Therefore, for any dependent set of columns of $B$, either its subset formed by columns contained in $C_1$ is dependent, or its subset formed by by columns contained in $C_2$ is dependent, or both these subsets are dependent.
+It follows that the support of every circuit of $M(B)$ is fully contained in either $C_1$ or $C_2$; in particular, no there is no circuit of $M(B)$ containing a column from $C_1$ and a column from $C_2$.
 This implies that $M(B)$ is not connected.
 Hence, the primal graph of $B$ must be connected.